-Laura L. Dunn is a nationally recognized campus sexual assault expert and victims’ rights attorney whose advocacy has been featured by TED, the New York Times, National Law Journal, NBC News Dateline, Time Magazine, Fox News, Washington Post, PEOPLE Magazine, National Public Radio, MSNBC, Al Jazeera America, Rolling Stone Magazine, Buzzfeed, and HBO’s VICE among many others.
+Laura L. Dunn is a nationally recognized campus sexual assault expert and victims’ rights attorney whose advocacy has been featured by TED, The New York Times, National Law Journal, The Wall Street Journal, NBC News Dateline, Time Magazine, Fox News, The Washington Post, MSNBC, National Public Radio (NPR), Al Jazeera America, PEOPLE Magazine, Rolling Stone Magazine, Buzzfeed, and HBO’s VICE among many others.

-Dunn also has over 10 years of experience providing presentations and training on campus sexual assault at prestigious organizations across the country, including the ABA, the Federal Bar Association, the National Association of Victim’s Rights Attorneys, the National Association of Women Judges, the Democratic Attorneys General Association, the College Republican National Committee, National Crime Victim’s Law Institute, Wisconsin’s Department of Justice, Texas Municipal Police Association, the Arkansas State Bar, Harvard Law School, the University of Chicago’s Institute of Politics, Stanford University, and many more.
+Ms. Dunn also has over 10 years of experience providing presentations and training on campus sexual assault at prestigious organizations across the country, including the ABA, Federal Bar Association, National Association of Victim’s Rights Attorneys (NAVRA), National Association of Women Judges, Democratic Attorneys General Association, College Republican National Committee, National Crime Victim’s Law Institute (NCVLI), Wisconsin’s Department of Justice, Texas Municipal Police Association, the Arkansas State Bar (ArkBar), Harvard Law School, the University of Chicago’s Institute of Politics, Stanford University, and many more.